This essay by Professor David Luban is written in response to critics of his book, Legal Ethics and Human Dignity.

 Scholarly Commons Citation

 Luban, David, "The Inevitability of Conscience: A Response to My Critics" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 907.
+907.